Evaluation of Brauer elements over local fields: Applications to good reduction

-{\it Proof.} We can assume that the order of $\A$ is a power of a prime $\ell$.
-Under our assumptions $\Pic(\X)=\Pic(X)$ which implies that $\omega_Y$ is trivial.
-Moreover the Betti numbers of the generic and the special fibre are equal, since $\X/O_K$ is smooth and proper.
+\begin{proof} We can assume that the order of $\A$ is a power of a prime $\ell$.
+Under our assumptions $\Pic(\X)=\Pic(X)$ and $\Omega_{\X/\O_K}$ is locally free.
+These together with the fact that $\omega_X$ is trivial and that the formation of exterior powers of the sheaf of relative differentials commutes with base change, imply that $\Omega^2_{\X/\O_K}$ is also trivial.
+Hence $\omega_Y$ is trivial as well.
+Moreover, since $\X/\O_K$ is smooth and proper it follows from \cite[Cor.
+VI.
+4.2]{Milne} that the Betti numbers of the generic and the special fibre are equal.
 Hence $Y$ is a $K3$ surface by the classification of surfaces in characteristic $p$, see e.g. \cite{Bomb}.
-Therefore $H^0(Y,\Omega_Y^1)=0$ by a Theorem of Rudakov and Shafarevich \cite{ShRu}.
-Hence the result follows from Proposition \ref{simpl.con.l}, since $\X/\O_k$ is proper. $\blacksquare$
+Therefore $H^0(Y,\Omega_Y^1)=0$ by a Theorem of Rudakov and \u Safarevi\u c \cite{ShRu}, see also \cite{Lang.Nyg}.
+Hence the result follows from Proposition \ref{simpl.con.l}, since $\X/\O_K$ is proper.